grafana/cortex-jsonnet/README.md

-# Jsonnet for Cortex
+# Jsonnet for Cortex on Kubernetes

-This repo has the jsonnet for deploying cortex and the related monitoring in Kubernetes.
+This repo has the jsonnet for deploying Cortex and the related monitoring in Kubernetes.

 To generate the YAMLs for deploying Cortex: